asvesj/powerflex-csi/README.md

 <br>   - change the username and password to base64.
 To do that run this command: <br> echo -n USERNAME | base64 <br> echo -n PASSWORD | base64 <br>
 <br> h. 'myvalues.yaml'
 <br>   - change the existing PowerFlex parameters with your PowerFlex system, eg. MDM IPs, storage pool name, etc <br>
-<br> i.  'rbac-controller.yaml', 'snapshot-controller.yaml' and 'csi-snapshotter.yaml'
-<br>   - modify the namespace in each yaml file with the same namespace name for the CSI plugin install <br>

 5. Zip all the files under the /demo/ directory named demo.zip
 6. Run 'terraform init' so it will download the vsphere provider to execute the code